Alexandria Ocasio-Cortez Slammed For Spending $300 On Haircut And Dye, But That’s About Average In Washington

 — Anthony Oliveira (@meakoopa) October 10, 2019

-Another noted that no newspaper would print a story about a man spending that much for a haircut, and that if Ocasio-Cortez looked anything other than her best, the paper would have had something to say about that as well.
+Another user noted that no newspaper would print a story about a man spending that much for a haircut, and that if Ocasio-Cortez looked anything other than her best, the paper would have had something to say about that as well.

 i would spend this much for a haircut and color when I lived back East and I wasn't even appearing on national television and subject to constant interrogation of pretty much every aspect of my physical appearance https://t.co/8DsvXiQfVT